Group Classes vs Personal Training: Which Wins for You?

 Group classes deliver volume, conditioning, and community.
 PT delivers focus, technique, and accountability on the specific things that need attention.
 The combination addresses the limitations of each.

-Group + PT: enough of both to keep progressing without breaking the budget.
+Group alone: not enough specific attention for plateau-breaking or injury work.
+PT alone: not enough volume, not enough community, expensive at scale.
+Group plus PT: enough of both to keep progressing without breaking the budget.

 About 60 percent of our members on PT are also doing group classes.
-The other 40 percent are PT-only either because their schedule does not fit class times, they are early in injury return, or they prefer fully customized work.
+The other 40 percent are PT-only, either because their schedule does not fit class times, they are early in injury return, or they prefer fully customized work.

 How we structure the choice at Persistence Athletics